mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 The downside of Shopify subscriptions is that I've had a terrible time with Shopify add-on apps.
 They're typically low quality.
 The way that Shopify is designed means that Shopify apps all have excessive permissions, so to plug an app into my Shopify store and allow it to manage recurring subscriptions, I have to give that app access to _all_ orders in my system.
 So there's a risk that a nefarious or insecure app leaks customer data.

+## What would make recurring subscriptions worth the effort?

+For license renewals to be worthwhile, they'd need to generate at least $30k/yr in additional profit.
+At $80/yr per renewal, that means that 375 customers per year renew.
+Actually, I did say profit, so let's assume I lose 3% in fees, so let's say I need at least 387 subscribers.

+TinyPilot has sold around 5,000 devices total, and we sell around 2,700 new devices per year.
+Reaching 387 subscribers means convincing just 7.5% of our existing users to pay for continued updates, which seems very doable.

+I can still only sell 30 license renewals per year, that would be a bad deal.
+It's way too much work to earn $2,400 in additional revenue per year.

 ## How can I test customers' willingness to renew their licenses?

 All the work in creating license renewals doens't make sense if nobody is willing to renew their license.
-If it turns out that even in the most perfect execution of license renewals, I can still only sell 30 license renewals per year, that would be a bad deal.
-It's way too much work to earn $2,400 in additional revenue per year.
+If it turns out that even in the most perfect execution of license renewals, it only yields an extra $2k/yr in profit, I shouldn't do it.
+Any work on licensing is likely to cost me more than $2k/yr in implementation and maintenance.

 How many would I need for it to be worth it?